Zareel/PPT-Web-Development-Assignments/backendInterviewQuestions/readme.md

 Ans:

-- Rate limit is the maximum number of calls you want to allow in a particular time interval
+- Rate limit is the maximum number of API calls you want to allow in a particular time interval
-- Setting rate limit enables you to manage the network traffic for your APIs and for specific operations within your APIs
+- API rate limiting exists to protect both the stability and performance of an API.
+- Rate limiting ensures that the API isn't overwhelmed with requests from users which could lead to downtime or slow responses.

 ### 2. Explain the rate limiting methods for preventing abuse and exessive API usage?